 Whether you’re a victim of hot flashes or you’re just a warm sleeper, there is probably an explanation for your struggle, and we aren’t about to tell you to suck it up.
 We’ve established that temperature is an important factor in improving sleep propensity, or the ability to transition into sleep.
 However, sometimes this mechanism seems to be more of a coincidence than a comfort feature supplied by the brain.

-For example, while NREM onset is accompanied by a drop in brain temperature, brain temperature during REM is essentially determined by the room temperature according to the National Sleep Foundation.
+For example, while NREM onset is accompanied by a drop in brain temperature, brain temperature during REM is essentially determined by the room temperature according to a recent study in Current Biology.

 This means that if your bedroom is abnormally hot while you’re deep in a REM period, it could interfere with your rest as your body may wake you up to cool you down.
 If you are suffering a loss of REM sleep because of going to bed late or drinking alcohol, you may find that you wake more frequently because you spend more time in REM periods, and therefore lose the heat regulation you might have had.